Are you looking to follow Design Thinking, a 5 step iterative and user centric approach to overcome problems?

-If you are going in circles and trying to figure out the core difference between Human-Centered Design and Design Thinking approaches, here is quick answer.
-The aura and scope of design thinking is much wider compared to human-centered design.
-Design thinking is all about breakthrough innovation, as well as about developing new products, services and solutions for problems.
+If you are going in circles and trying to figure out the core difference between Human-Centered Design and Design Thinking approaches, here is a quick answer.
+The aura and scope of design thinking are much wider compared to human-centered design.
+Design thinking is all about breakthrough innovation, as well as about developing new products, services, and solutions for problems.

-The IDEO style "Design Thinking" refers to cognitive, strategic and practical processes, with the final goal of which is to come up with innovative problems solving and the solutions to address a problem or meet a customer need.
-It is often applied to areas which are not traditionally defined as requiring design.
+The IDEO style “Design Thinking” refers to cognitive, strategic, and practical processes, with the final goal of which is to come up with innovative problems solving and the solutions to address a problem or meet a customer need.
+It is often applied to areas that are not traditionally defined as requiring design.

 Design Thinking is largely not used by most companies or implemented in a haphazard manner, and most designers are not exclusively trained.

-While the human centered design is all about improving usability and user experience of products or services.
-It is used to describe the process of designing for people and developing solutions involving human perspective.
-So in a nutshell, it is all about human centric designers and most UI/UX designers identify with HCD.
+While human-centered design is all about improving usability and user experience of products or services.
+It is used to describe the process of designing for people and developing solutions involving the human perspective.
+So in a nutshell, it is all about human-centric designers and most UI/UX designers identify with HCD.

 - Both methodologies are apt to handle the complex phases at the beginning of the innovation process, where uncertainty rules.

-- User-centered with heavy focus on empathizing with users.
+- User-centered with a heavy focus on empathizing with users.

-- Both utilize creative and analytical thinking during the entire process in thinking and designing.
+- Both utilize creative and analytical thinking during the entire process of thinking and designing.

-- Multidisciplinary teams with the ability to make people collaborate in order to maximize, support and draw from different expertise.
+- Multidisciplinary teams with the ability to make people collaborate to maximize, support, and draw from different expertise.

-Understanding these five different stages of Design Thinking will empower users to apply Design Thinking methods to solve complex problems.
+Understanding these 5 design thinking process steps will empower users to apply Design Thinking methods to solve complex problems.

-This is the first stage of design thinking aimed at understanding needs, requirements and objectives.
-Everything starts with observing and engaging with people to understand in order to build a connection at a psychological and emotional level.
+This is the first stage of design thinking aimed at understanding needs, requirements, and objectives.
+Everything starts with observing and engaging with people to understand to build a connection at a psychological and emotional level.
 This stage involves setting aside assumptions and gathering actual preferences/or actionable insights about users.

 The second stage in the Design Thinking process is all about defining the actual problem.
 In this phase, all the information is gathered from the findings in the empathy stage and making sense.